py-lidbox/interspeech-2020-lidbox/README.md

 # x-vector comparison with lidbox

-Source code for the experiments described in INTERSPEECH 2020 paper "Releasing a toolkit and comparing the performance of x-vector language embeddings across various spoken language identification datasets".
+Source code for the experiments described in INTERSPEECH 2020 paper "Releasing a toolkit and comparing the performance of language embeddings across various spoken language identification datasets".

 All experiments were performed by running [`lidbox`](https://github.com/matiaslindgren/lidbox) on the [Triton](https://scicomp.aalto.fi/index.html) compute cluster at [Aalto University](https://aalto.fi/en).
 The workload manager for Triton is [Slurm](https://slurm.schedmd.com/documentation.html), and some wrapper code has been included for Slurm in this repository under `scripts`.
-In case you want to run the experiments without Slurm, please see [this](https://github.com/matiaslindgren/lidbox/tree/master/examples/common-voice) example on how to run `lidbox` for a generic experiment.
+In case you want to run the experiments without Slurm, or for some new dataset, please see [this](https://github.com/matiaslindgren/lidbox/tree/master/examples/common-voice) example on how to run `lidbox` for a generic experiment.

 ## Notes before running